KyleKim107/AWS-Data-Processing/README.md

 #### Ingestion Phase

-**- Data Source:** Real estate transaction data is fetched from the public data portal at regular intervals.
+**Data Source:** Real estate transaction data is fetched from the public data portal at regular intervals.

-**- AWS Lambda:** A Lambda function automates the data ingestion process, triggered at scheduled intervals to fetch data.
+**AWS Lambda:** Lambda function collects apartment real transaction data from the Korean Public Data Portal API and loads it into a MySQL database(RDS).

 **Creating Bronze Data**